-No question of presenting it to a competition, the color of its coat not being listed in any official category.
-French breeders respecting the selection standards required by the breed cannot present for sale a blue animal.
+No question of presenting it to a competition, the color of his coat not being listed in any official category.
+French breeders respecting the selection standards required by the breed, cannot present for sale a blue animal.
 This non-allowed color cannot be obtained by a line with a pedigree.

 As a result, a blue French Bulldog is officially not considered a French Bulldog.
-If its sale and its breeding are not illegal, it is however reproduced outside the official channels, which can pose particular problems.
+If his sale and his breeding are not illegal, he is, however, reproduced outside the official channels, which can pose particular problems.

 Why is blue French Bulldog non-standard?

-The gene responsible for the bluish color (actually a mouse gray with blue highlights) is known as the dilution gene.
+The gene responsible for the bluish color (a mouse gray with blue highlights) is the dilution gene.
 This recessive gene, the D locus, is naturally rare and considered undesirable.
 It agglomerates pigment granules in packets, which reduces the absorption of light: the color is diluted.
 This is how black appears gray, with bluish reflections.
 Similarly, the fawn appears sandy, and brown becomes beige.
 To obtain a blue-coated dog, it is, therefore, necessary to reproduce specimens selected for this particular gene.
-Too bad for the others...
+Too bad for the others.

 It is true that some races are known for their blue hair and do not know any disqualification on this subject.
 But their case is very different.
-In the Braque d'Auvergne, for example, its blue appearance results from a mixture of black and white hairs.
-The blue is a visual effect that comes from their variegated dress (also called roan or speckled).
+In the Braque d'Auvergne, for example, his blue appearance results from a mixture of black and white hairs.
+The blue is a visual effect from their variegated dress (also called roan or speckled).

-The same goes for the Bleu de Gascogne or the Cocker Spaniel… In other species, such as the Poodle, the dog can turn blue as it ages; it is only graying when the black is tinged with light gray hairs...
+The same goes for the Bleu de Gascogne or the Cocker Spanie.
+In other species, such as the Poodle, the dog can turn blue as he ages; it only grays when the black is tinged with light gray hairs.
 All this has nothing to do with a genetic problem, which unfortunately can lead to other consequences than just the color of the coat.
 To be precise, there is a breed with a diluted blue coat, the Weimaraner.
-In his case, the diluted character is exclusive, no other color is possible.
+In his case, the diluted character is exclusive; no other color is possible.

 Blue… to the detriment of the dog's health